-Before you read further, I want you to know that it is possible to follow a vegan diet and to avoid nutritional deficiency.
+Before you read further, I want you to know that it is possible to follow a vegan diet and avoid nutritional deficiency.
 However, it must be done with careful consideration of certain nutrients.
 It is no secret, that my approach to nutrition is avoidance of dietary restriction unless absolutely necessary.
 For those that choose, for any reason, to restrict a certain food or food group, you deserve to know how to do so in healthy manner.
-That is why I am writing.
+That is why I am writing this post.

 Pernicious anemia is the deficiency of __________.